-This service offers assessments via telephone, video call or face to face on a routine, urgent or emergency basis.
+This service offers assessments via telephone, video call or face to face.

 If appropriate, our team offers mental health support on completion of an assessment.
 The team may also signpost to external services or discharge individuals back into the care of their GP.

 Access this service